5 tips for technology companies when preparing for an IPO

 INSIGHT ARTICLE |

-Key roles (e.g., SEC reporting manager, director of investor relations) will need to be added to the team simply because many privately held companies do not have them, however, don’t forget to also assess the skills and experience of the existing workforce through the public company lens.
-Many IPO-focused companies find they often need to elevate the capabilities of the accounting and finance team, add depth to the executive suite and otherwise make an honest assessment of long-time employees who simply might not have the depth of experience for what lies ahead.
+Key roles (e.g., SEC reporting manager, director of investor relations) will need to be added to your team if—like most privately held companies—you do not already have them; however, don’t forget to also assess the skills and experience of the existing workforce through the public company lens.
+Many IPO-focused companies find they often need to elevate the capabilities of the accounting and finance team, add depth to the executive suite, and otherwise make an honest assessment of long-time employees who simply might not have the depth of experience for what lies ahead.
 This evaluation should look well beyond the IPO process itself to life as a public company with its greater regulatory responsibility and investor expectations.
 Just like the internal team, the external team of investment bankers, lawyers, auditors, valuation experts and other advisors should be assessed to ensure the company is working with the right team of advisors for both the IPO and the future.
 Public company experience is a critical prerequisite for all external advisors.

 The composition of many private company boards is heavily weighted toward investors, founders and company executives.
 To meet the listing requirements of any major stock exchange, a company has to recruit independent directors (including an audit committee chair that meets certain minimum requirements for financial acumen), form new committees, revise or adopt committee charters, conduct a more rigorous review of executive compensation, and otherwise prepare for more structured and formal proceedings.
 Recruiting new directors alone can take months of candidate screening and interviews.
 Significant turnover or expansion of a private company board as a part of the IPO process is not uncommon.